glenfant/stopit/README.rst

      - The code under timeout control may itself raise explicit ``stopit.TimeoutException`` for any application logic reason that may occur.
-This intentional exit can be spotted from outside the timeout controlled block with this status value.
+This intentional exit can be spotted from outside the timeout controlled block with this state value.

    * - ``.CANCELED``
      - The timeout control has been intentionally canceled and the code